 Think this is far fetched?
 A number of municipal governments around the US and in Canada have already revised their city codes, county ordinances and state legislation as they related to companion animals, replacing the term “owner” with “animal guardian.”

-In addition, animal welfare professionals, such as animal shelter staff and police and humane society officers, were referred to as guardians.
-The idea was to reflect in official language the role our dogs, cats and other animals play as members of our families and our role in protecting and providing for them.
+Animal welfare professionals like animal shelter staff, police and humane society officers, were called guardians.
+The idea was to reflect in official language the role our dogs, cats and other animals play as members of our families … and our role in protecting and providing for them.

-The first city to make the change was Boulder, Colo., in 2000.
-But during the next four years, 40 cities and the entire state of Rhode Island adopted the guardian language.
+The first city to make the change was Boulder, Colorado, in 2000.
+And over the next four years, 40 cities and the entire state of Rhode Island adopted the guardian language.
 Fortunately, there has since been a decline in the number of cities adopting this terminology.
-But the number of pet owners referring to themselves as “parents’ or “guardians” seems to be increasing.
+But the number of pet owners referring to themselves as parents or guardians seems to be increasing.

-Here in the US, and in most provinces in Canada, we already have laws in place that force us to vaccinate our pets for rabies.
-This is done for human safety, certainly not for the safety of our dogs.
-If we continue to view ourselves as “guardians” however, there may soon be laws in place to “protect” our dogs and our right to refuse it will be stripped away, along with our ownership.
+Here in the US, and in most provinces in Canada, we already have laws that force us to vaccinate our pets for rabies.
+This is done for human safety … certainly not for the safety of our dogs.
+But if we continue to call ourselves guardians there may soon be laws in place to “protect” our dogs … and our right to refuse will be stripped away, along with our ownership.

-We may be required to feed kibble because somebody else has deemed raw food unfit for the dogs that we used to own.
+- Being forced to feed kibble because someone has deemed raw food unfit for the dogs we used to own.

-Eventually, there may be no companion dogs left, except the feral dogs rummaging through our trash at night.
+- And eventually, there may be no companion dogs left … except the feral dogs rummaging through our trash at night.

-It doesn’t minimize the love I have for them (or the love they have for me) and it doesn’t mean I treat them as property, like my van or my washing machine.
+Being a dog owner doesn’t minimize the love I have for them (or the love they have for me).
+It doesn’t mean I treat them as property, like my van or my washing machine.
 I learned the hard way that nobody – nobody – cares for my dogs in the same capacity that I do.

-Pet food manufacturers have learned that it is cheaper to pay lawsuits than to regularly test their foods for contaminants.
+- Pet food manufacturers have found it’s cheaper to pay claims than to regularly test their foods for contaminants.

 When I say I “own” my dogs, it means I’m taking a stand.
-It means that I value the ability to make choices for my dogs because they can’t – and that the choices I make will be based on the love, respect and understanding that I share with my dog family.
+It means that I value the ability to make choices for my dogs …because they can’t.
+And it means the choices I make will be based on the love, respect and understanding that I share with my dog family.